Trustroots/nostroots/README.md

 - There's more cool stuff like Trustroots in the world.

 ### Partners in the ecosystem
+We need space-focused organisations in Berlin we can work with:
+- Bike Surf Berlin
+- Geocaching?
+- Party groups?

-There are no good partner organisations in the ecosystem.
+There are no good partner organisations in the current Nostr ecosystem.
+Our best bet will be supportive interested other groups that we build the tech for.
+So we need to build a good DX for adding logging in.

+Who will the first 5 users be?

+Log

 "Log in with trustroots" – forward.